Drambuie: Modern production

 Drambuie was first commercially produced in Union Street in Edinburgh in 1910.
 Only twelve cases were originally sold.
 In 1916, Drambuie became the first liqueur to be allowed in the cellars of the House of Lords and Drambuie began to ship worldwide to British Army officers' messes.

 About 1940, the company moved to bonded premises in Dublin Street Lane where the liquor was compounded (the process of flavouring and sweetening the whisky spirit).
 The bottling plant was in the same lane while the company office was in York Place.
 After a short period at nearby Broughton Market, in 1955 the operation was moved to premises at the foot of Easter Road in Leith.
 Further expansion led to a move to purpose-built premises on the western edge of Kirkliston in 1959.
 These premises were vacated in 2001 and thereafter production was contracted out, in the first instance to the Glenmorangie bottling plant at Broxburn and, in 2010, to Morrison Bowmore Distillers.

 Since 2007, work has been done to strengthen the reputation of the brand after a downturn in popularity and sales.

 In 2009, Drambuie launched The Royal Legacy of 1745, an upscale malt whisky liqueur.
 The 40% alcohol by volume spirit won the Drinks International Travel Retail Award for Best Travel Retail Drinks Launch at the TFWA, Cannes, France in October 2009.

 To celebrate the centenary of Drambuie's being bottled in Edinburgh, the makers launched a new style of bottle and embarked on a television and print advertising campaign in 2010.
 The new bottle, which is clear, allows the colour of the liqueur to be seen.
 It has a new interlocking "DD" Drambuie icon behind the brand name which also appears on the neck.

-In September 2014, Drambuie was sold to the makers of Glenfiddich, William Grant & Sons, for an estimated price of about £100 million.
+In September 2014, Drambuie was sold to the makers of Glenfiddich, William Grant and Sons, for an estimated price of about £100 million.

 It was produced under contract at the Morrison Bowmore Distillers facility at Springburn Bond, Glasgow, from 2010 until 2019 when production was transitioned to the William Grant and Sons bottling facility.